RiiConnect24/WMB-Letterhead/README.md

-# WMB-Letterforms
+# WMB-Letterhead

 You know those special, colorful templates you sometimes are able to get on the Wii Message Board?
 This repository has all of them we know of.

 ## Opening them

-To extract the .arc files, we recommend you use wszst [Wiimms SZS Tools](http://szs.wiimm.de/).
+To extract the .arc files, we recommend you use [Wiimms SZS Tools](http://szs.wiimm.de/).

 `wszst x <path to ARC>`